manishiitg/aditi_dataset/README.md

 ===========================================

-This repo contains script used to create synthetic datasets in Hindi/Hinglish/English for Aditi OSS and localized towards India.
+This repo contains script used to create synthetic datasets in Hindi/Hinglish/English for Aditi LLM and localized towards India.

 Folders